klevo/locport/README.md

 another.service.localhost:3002
 ```

-A single project can have zero, one or multiple domains associated to it.
+A single project can have multiple addresses associated to it.

-To add the project to **locport**, simply `locport index [PATH]`.
+To add the project to **locport**, simply `locport index [PATH1] [PATH2]`.
 Now you can overview hosts and ports with
-`locport list` and easily discover conflicts across any number of projects.
+`locport` and easily discover conflicts across any number of projects.

+You can also add projects recursively, like so: `locport index ~/projects -r`.
+This will look for directories that contain `.localhost` file and indexes those.

 <img width="687" height="175" alt="list success" src="https://github.com/user-attachments/assets/2b1dbef7-fa3b-44b9-af3e-f48340d3b49a" />